Amplifying Feedback

 It’s concerning that measurements show increases in every element of this feedback:

-These increases show that the permafrost feedback is active and may already be self-sustaining and unstoppable.
+These increases indicate that permafrost feedback is active and may already be self-sustaining and irreversible.
 We cannot tell if it’s self-perpetuating now because it is supported by:

 • human emissions of carbon dioxide and methane, &

 • other feedback cycles, which are also increasing global temperatures.
-(I describe seven more of these feedback cycles on this page.)
+(I describe eight more of these feedback cycles on this page.)

 Humans are playing with fire by continuing to fuel these feedback cycles, and the critical question is whether humans can stop this dangerous amplification of global heating.